-In their study on the tip of the tongue (TOT) phenomenon, published in the Quarterly Journal of Experimental Psychology, the researchers showed 30 participants questions that they either knew, didn't know or had the answers at the tip of their tongues.
+In their study on the tip of the tongue (TOT) phenomenon, published in the Quarterly Journal of Experimental Psychology, the researchers showed 30 participants questions that they either knew, didn’t know or had the answers on the tip of their tongues.
 The groups were assigned a specific amount of time to recall the answers, 10 or 30 seconds.

 “The longer they stayed in that tip-of-the-tongue state on the first day, the more likely they were to get into a tip-of-the-tongue state on that word on the second day”, said Karin Humphreys.
-Instead of learning the correct word, the participants were learning the mistake itself.
+Instead of strengthening their memory of the correct word, it seems the participants had reinforced their inability to remember it.

-By trying to recollect words or grammatical constructions that you can easily look up, you not only lose valuable time, but also risk to remember an incorrect spelling, stroke order or word use—something that will be very difficult to correct in the future.
+By trying to recollect words or grammatical constructions that you can easily look up, you not only lose valuable time, but also risk remembering an incorrect spelling, stroke order or word use—something that will be very difficult to correct in the future.
 This is what the researchers call “incorrect practice” time.

 Look up to understand